kubeflow/examples/pytorch_mnist/04_querying_the_model.md

 The web UI uses a Flask server to host the HTML/CSS/JavaScript files for the web page.
 The Python program, mnist_client.py, contains a function that interacts directly with the prediction GRPC API exposed by our model server.

-The following steps describe how to deploy the docker image in your Kubeflow cluster., the `web-ui` directory also contains a Dockerfile to build the application into a container image.
+The following steps describe how to deploy the docker image in your Kubeflow cluster, the `web-ui` directory also contains a Dockerfile to build the application into a container image.

 ## Prerequisites